-The chassis is made up of welded square tube with requisite corner reinforcement to increase stability and mounts for the gearbox, load antislip guard, drive axles and bogies.
+The chassis is made up of welded square tube with mounts for the gearbox, load anti-slip guard, drive axles and bogies.
 The chassis is also fitted with perforated sheet metal plates that protect the tracks.
-The plates can also server as a basic platform to transport loads.
+The plates can also serve as a basic platform to transport loads.
 The chassis is equipped with a swing plate to attach the log bunk and other accessories.
 The chassis also houses strong mounts for the machine's bogie and bogie wheels.
+The Flex model also has an accessory mount that is adjustable lengthwise for increased application possibilities.